-This Date in Native History: Today marks the beginning of the 150th anniversary of the Battle of the Badlands, which began on August 7, 1864 between present-day Medora and Sentinel Butte, North Dakota.
+This Date in Native History: Today marks the 153rd anniversary of the Battle of the Badlands, which began on August 7, 1864 between present-day Medora and Sentinel Butte, North Dakota.

 The battle was fought in the aftermath of the U.S.-Dakota War of 1862 as United States Army General Alfred Sully led his men through the Badlands and encountered resistance from the Sioux.